alfito-02/Human-Computer-Interaction-Lab/README.md

 # Human-Computer-Interaction-Lab
-Responsive Website Project using HTML, CSS, and JavaScript
+Responsive Website Project using HTML, CSS, and JavaScript ( Score : 89 ).